m-wojnar/reinforced-lib/docs/source/getting_started.rst

     cd reinforced-lib
     pip install .

 In the spirit of making Reinforced-lib a lightweight solution, we included only the necessary dependencies in the base requirements.
-To fully benefit from Reinforced-lib conveniences, like TFLite export, install with the "full" suffix:
+To fully benefit from Reinforced-lib conveniences, like TF Lite export, install with the "full" suffix:

 .. code-block:: bash